epireve/um-research/docs/methodology.md

    - Processes for supervisors to review and correct their profiles
    - Regular update procedures
    - Feedback incorporation system

+5. **Image Usage**
+   - Use of publicly available professional photographs only
+   - Attribution of image sources where required
+   - Respect for institutional guidelines on image usage

 ## References